Li205001046/algebraic-multi-resolution/README.md

 Usage：

-Download MATLAB R2021-2023, open the file and run.
+After downloading MATLAB, add the file to the path and run it.